mapmeld/our-moment-apart/README.md

 # Our Moment Apart

+## The best, longer-form stories are being uploaded still, please wait

 A collection of short stories as Markdown and PDF format.

 ### Our Moment Apart: Intro

+**This intro explains the title of the book and says a little about me, the author.**

 <a href='https://github.com/mapmeld/our-moment-apart/blob/gh-pages/0-intro/0-intro.md'>Web</a>
 and